nandi95/vue-toastify/README.md

  - Pausing the notification is not supporting touch gestures but might work with long press.

+ - 1.0.0 will be released once the notification container has been added.

 **Todos**
 -
  - Add a notification container which will enable displaying multiple notifications at the same time.